 – Eat organic as much as you can.
 Most beef, dairy and poultry products in the U.S. are fed antibiotics and growth hormones that end up in the human body.
 The chemical sprays and pesticides used on commercial fruits and vegetables may have long-term health consequences.

-- Take a high quality fish oil supplement and use extra virgin olive oil instead of other fats and oils in your diet.
+– Take a high quality fish oil supplement and use extra virgin olive oil and grass-fed butter instead of vegetable fats and oils in your diet.
 Numerous studies have proven the wide range of health benefits to you from fish oil and virgin olive oil.

 Taking a quality daily nutritional supplement made especially for a male would be a wise choice.
 By far, the best men’s health nutritional supplement we have found is called Total Balance Premium vitamins for men.